fsantos13/GBC_MnC_interactions/README.md

 # GBC_MnC_interactions
-#R codes for statistical analysis used in the manuscript
-#R codes to reproduce the some of the figures in the manuscript
+R codes to reproduce the some of the figures and statistical analysis.
+Other files include: figures in PDF and tables